Bukata19/robust-writer/README.md

 <td width="50%">

 **🧩 Assignment Decoder**
 Paste your question → structured outline, per-section word counts, draft-and-approve flow.
+Added new chat capability for problem based questions (Math, Chemistry, you name it).

 </td>
 <td width="50%">

 **💬 Writing Coach**
-A quiet, specific tip below your paragraph each time you pause.
+A quiet, specific tip below your paragraph each time you pause - New and improved, and now includes a manual button for instant tips.

 </td>
 </tr>